jimbojw/karmarank/karmarank-manifesto-0.1.1-2025-12-19-d9ca6b0.md

 Law #3 is the operational version of Law #2.
 "The rating is the job" tells you what gets serialized.
-"Impact = Who Cares?" tells you how to decide where to spend your next hour.
+"Who Cares?" tells you how to decide where to spend your next hour.

 # Meta-Law: You Do Not Talk About KarmaRank